johnnyfreeman/coseva/README.md

 # What is it?

 Coseva (pronounced co&bull;see&bull;vah) is a class for converting a .csv file into a PHP [Array](http://php.net/manual/en/language.types.array.php).
-It also has the capability of allowing you to register filters on rows and columns during the parsing stage.
+But what makes it special is it also has the capability of allowing you to register "filters" on rows and columns to be executed during the parsing stage.

 # Installation